arleaf/CST391/week7/readme.md

 Album view page with updated lyrics and video link after clicking a track (Elanor Rigby).

 ### Summary
+In this part of the Activity, I have updated the Single Album View to show the tracks.
+Upon clicking a track, the lyrics and video link will be displayed as shown above.
+I did this by creating the new components TrackLyrics, TrackTitle, TrackList, TrackVideo, and Track.
+This really put my knowledge of props and state to the test.

 ## Part 6: Create New Album